 - 1. Successful completion of forty-four semester hours of General Education requirements; - 2.
 Receive a 2.80 grade point average (G.P.A.) or above on a 4.0 scale for the semester hours described above; - 3.
 Teacher Education application submitted at the end of your sophomore year - 4.
 Appropriate scores on the PRAXIS Core Academic Skills for Educators (CASE) or exempt with a SAT composite score of 990 or ACT score of at least 21 or a higher.
-PPST scores required:

-Reading (172), Writing (173), and Math (172).
-Students who provide proof of a SAT composite score of at least 990 (verbal and quantitative) or an ACT composite score of at 21 with no subtest score below 18 may be admitted to the Educator Preparation Program;

-5. Obtain two (2) professional recommendations using the Educator Preparation Program Recommendation Form.
+PPST scores required: Reading (156), Writing (162), and Math (150).
+Students who provide proof of a SAT composite score of at least 990 (verbal and quantitative) or an ACT composite score of 21 with no subtest score below 18 may be admitted to the Educator Preparation Program; - 5.
+Obtain two (2) professional recommendations using the Educator Preparation Program Recommendation Form.

-Elementary Education majors seeking admission into the Educator Preparation Program must complete an interdisciplinary program of study, in two areas of emphases including 18 semester credit hours each, the Reading emphasis, and completion of one additional area of emphasis in Early Childhood Education or Special Education is required.
+Elementary Education majors seeking admission into the Educator Preparation Program must complete an interdisciplinary program of study, in an area of emphases including 18 semester credit hours in Reading emphasis, or completion of an emphasis in Childhood Development or Special Education is required.